 1. A Trip with Atlantic Sea Kayaking

-I was fortunate enough to experience a starlight-kayaking trip on Lough Hyne last Summer with Jim Kennedy and the team at Atlantic Sea Kayaking.
-It was one of the highlights of the year and something I recommend to all our guests.
-On the evening we went, the air was warm, a moon rose over the Lough and the bio-luminesence in the water was magical.
+We are fortunate enough to experience starlight-kayaking trips on Lough Hyne and Castletownshend each Summer with Jim Kennedy and the team at Atlantic Sea Kayaking.
+It is always one of the highlights of the year and something I recommend to all our guests.
+When the evenings are warm and clear, the bio-luminesence in the water is magical.
 Running your hands through the water and seeing dancing lights drip off your fingers was like being in an Avatar movie!
 No prior experience of kayaking is necessary as Jim and the team gives you a good intro before you set off.
 You will definitely need to book this in advance, so contact them here

 2. Beach Days in West Cork

 If this Summer is anything like last year, beach days will definitely be on your list when you are here.
 We are so lucky to have some of Ireland’s Award Winning beaches within 10 minutes of the house.
 Why not pack a picnic, buckets & spades and head to some of our favourites:

 - Sands Cove - less than 5 minutes walk from the house, so sheltered & private

 - Red Strand - 3 minute drive away, family friendly and overlooking Galley Head Lighthouse

 - Inchydoney - 8 minute drive away & regularly voted Ireland’s Best Beach

 - Long Strand - 8 minute drive from us, with more than 1km of sandy beach, dunes and the fab Fish Basket fish café If you’ve always wanted to try surfing, book lessons with the very friendly guys at Inchdoney Surf School – great for all ages!